 The Kornati islands are a bunch of islands in Croatia.
 More than a bunch, actually: over 100 islands and islets make up this archipelago which gets its name from the main island, Kornati.
 There are a lot of things to see and do here and we’ll talk about them in today’s article.

-Did Bernard Show exaggerate when visiting the Kornati islands for the first time describing it as ‘On the last day of the Creation God desired to crown his work, and thus created the these islands out of tears, stars and breath’.
+Did Bernard Shaw exaggerate when, after visiting the Kornati islands for the first time, he said: “On the last day of the Creation God desired to crown his work, and thus created the these islands out of tears, stars and breath“?

-However once you became aware with this natural surroundings, you will become conscious that you are in the middle of the heaven on earth with two unbelievable patterns perfectly matching each other.
+Once you become aware of the natural surroundings, you will become conscious that you are in the middle of the heaven on earth with two unbelievable patterns perfectly matching each other.

 How to enjoy Kornati islands?